21 Common Reasons Adults Have No Friends or Few Friends

 What’s next?

-If you want more friends, ask yourself, which of the above reasons resonates most with me?
+If you want more friends, ask yourself, which of these reasons resonates most with me?

 With love and gratitude,